Overview of Wyoming CPA CPE Requirements

-Continuing professional education is an inescapable part of life for members of prestigious organizations like the American Institute of Certified Public Accountants (AICPA), but that doesn’t mean it’s an easy process.
+CPE is an inescapable part of life for members of prestigious organizations like the AICPA.
+But that doesn’t mean it’s an easy process.
 Of course, issues like time and money play a central role in the difficulty of CPE, but it’s safe to say that confusion can also creep in if licensed CPAs aren’t careful to understand the stipulations required of them.
-Since each individual state is governed by its own Board of Accountancy, the actual rules and regulations for continuing professional education change based on location, so CPAs need to be careful in understanding their state’s requirements, lest they fail to fully comply with the Board’s CPE standards.
+Since a Board of Accountancy governs each individual state, the actual rules and regulations for CPE change based on location.
+For example, the Wyoming CPA CPE Requirements differ from those in other places.
+So, CPAs need to be careful in understanding their state’s requirements, lest they fail to fully comply with the Board’s CPE standards.

-In the state of Wyoming, certified public accountants are required to renew their license every three years, and within that time, must complete 120 hours of continuing professional education.
-The table below highlights some of the primary requirements for CPAs in Wyoming.
+Overall, certified public accountants in Wyoming must renew their license every three years.
+And during that time, they must also complete 120 hours of CPE.
+The table below further highlights some of the primary requirements for CPAs in Wyoming.

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|